kraklin/elm-workshop/README.md

 We will be using [Semantic UI framework](https://semantic-ui.com/introduction/getting-started.html) (the CSS part) for its expressivnes and because I like it.
 You can try to use another framework of your choice but then you are on your own.

 ### Task 1
 Convert this HTML code to Elm and make it appear on screen.
+Use [Html to Elm convertor](http://mbylstra.github.io/html-to-elm/).

 ```
 <div class="ui main text container">